-Commercial net fishing in Corio Bay will officially come to an end tomorrow delivering on the Andrews Labor Government's commitment to cease commercial net fishing throughout Port Phillip Bay by 2022.
+Commercial net fishing in Corio Bay will officially come to an end tomorrow delivering on the State Government's commitment to cease commercial net fishing throughout Port Phillip Bay by 2022.

 It will mean more fish like snapper, King George whiting, flathead and calamari will be available for families to catch themselves, with flow-on economic benefits to regional tourism businesses.

-In 2016, 33 of 43 licence holders left Port Phillip Bay's commercial net fishery, accepting compensation packages funded through the Labor Government's Target One Millioninitiative.
+In 2016, 33 of 43 licence holders left Port Phillip Bay's commercial net fishery, accepting compensation packages funded through the State Government's Target One Million initiative.
 A further licence holder is currently in the process of exiting the fishery.

 These 33 licence holders caught 87 per cent of the commercial catch of fish targeted by recreational fishers.
 Their departure delivered the expected benefits for recreational fishers well ahead of the original eight year time frame.